cppitems/cppitems/items/018/item_edit.md

 ### Thread safety

 > Is a `std::share_ptr` "thread-safe"?
+> - -> this referes to increments and decrements (meaning SMF-calls) are thread-safe
+> - -> you can safely use the SMFs from different threads without further synchronization
+> - -> inc/dec are impelemented to be atomic operations
+> - access to the managed resource: -> sp has no clue, what the managed resource provides w.r.t. thread-safetyness is not in the scope of the share_ptr
 <!--
 > - the modifying access to the shared_ptr (i.e., its control block) is thread-safe
 > - the thread-safety-ness w.r.t. to the access of the managed resource is not influenced by the shared pointer: the shared pointer does not synchronize modifying access to the resource in any way; the access is direct.